This location is now closed with no re-opening date.

 Artwork at Musee du Montparnasse

-It was also within walking distance of many other tourist attractions in Paris such as the Musee Bourdelle, the Cimetiere du Montparnasse cemetery, the Jardin Atlantique which is actually located above the train station and home to the Musee Jean Moulin dedicated to the French Resistance fighter.
+It was also within walking distance of many other Paris tourist attractions such as the Musee Bourdelle, the Cimetiere du Montparnasse cemetery, the Jardin Atlantique which is actually located above the train station and home to the Musee Jean Moulin dedicated to the French Resistance fighter.

-So while you are on holiday in Paris in this area, even though you cannot visit the Musee du Montparnasse, you could also discover the Musee Pasteur dedicated to Louis Pasteur, the Brasil Tropical, which is a Brazilian cabaret in Paris, plus many more attractions.
+So while you are on a Paris holiday in this area, even though you cannot visit the Paris Musee du Montparnasse museum, you could also discover the Musee Pasteur dedicated to Louis Pasteur, the Brasil Tropical, which is a Brazilian cabaret in Paris, plus many more attractions.

-Getting to the Montparnasse area with its numerous other tourist attractions is easy via the public transport in Paris, as you could utilise the Metro station called the Montparnasse-Bienvenue stop, which serves the lines 4, 6, 12 and 13.
+Getting to the Montparnasse area with its numerous other tourist attractions is easy via Paris public transport, as you could utilise the Metro station called the Montparnasse-Bienvenue stop, which serves the lines 4, 6, 12 and 13.

-In addition to these options, if you are travelling into or out of Paris via train, then the Gare Montparnasse serves the TER, TGV and Transilien trains, plus there is a bus stop here for Les Cars Air France, now called Le Bus Direct, which will get you to either Orly Airport or the Charles de Gaulle Airport.
+In addition to these options, if you are travelling into or out of Paris via train, then the Gare Montparnasse serves the TER, TGV and Transilien trains.